michelrobijns/Keras-from-Cplusplus/README.md

 # Using Keras from C++

 This repository shows how Keras models might be used to make predictions from within a C++ code base.
 The solution is straightforward: the Python/C API is used to initialize an instance of a class wrapped around the Keras model.
-The Keras model is loaded once and stays in memory until the instance of the wrapper class is dereferenced.
+The Keras model is loaded once and stays in memory as long as desired.
 Therefore, many predictions may be made without the overhead of reloading the Keras model.

 ## What's in this repository?